nemisis84/Network-and-Computer-Security-project/REPORT.md

 #### Firewall
 One of the ways to secure both the database server and application server was the use of a firewall at the router.
 The applied rules can be found in /network/VM2/firewall.
 We explicitly only allow these communications:
-- Any computer can access the application server with HTTP (port 80).
+- Any computer can access the application server with HTTP (port 80) on its IP 192.168.1.1.
 - The application server can communicate with established HTTP connections.
 - The application server can initiate an HTTP connection with the database server.
 - The database server can communicate with an established HTTP connection with the application server.
 - All other communication won't be forwarded by the router.
 - No communication to the router will be accepted.

 This leads to only the application server being exposed to the outside world, while the database can only be accessed by the application server.
+Another viable option could be to expose the router IP and redirect it to the application server, or accept any requests sent to application server network and redirecting all traffic to the specific IP of the application server using NAT tables.

 #### Session keys and user system